AnushaAugustine/Mywebsite/index.md

 One	of	the	challenges	that	every	programmer	but	especially	leaders	face	is	keeping	the difficult	person	fully	engaged

-For more details see [How to be a programmer](https://www.gitbook.com/book/braydie/how-to-be-a-programmer/details).
+Its only the introduction part,For more details see [How to be a programmer](https://www.gitbook.com/book/braydie/how-to-be-a-programmer/details).

   ![All the Best](https://raw.githubusercontent.com/AnushaAugustine/mywebsite/master/pgm2.png)